The first step to going abroad is to attend a Sharks Abroad Information Session.

 One of the first things to consider when preparing to go abroad is deciding what type of program is right for you.
 Whether you choose a Study Abroad Program, Travel Study Program, or Non-Credit Travel Exploration Experience, you will have the option to narrow your search to include unique program components including:

 The first step to becoming a Sharks Abroad participant is to attend a Sharks Abroad Information Session.
-Information sessions are held every Monday and Wednesday during the academic year (excludes midterm and finals weeks) at 9 AM and 4 PM in the Office of International Affairs, Horvitz Administration Building 2nd floor.
+Information sessions are held every week during the academic year (excludes midterm and finals weeks) in the Office of International Affairs, Horvitz Administration Building 2nd floor.
+Days and times are on our main website and may change from semester to semester.

 Yes!
 Students in ANY major can study abroad.
 By working closely with the Sharks Abroad Office and your Academic Advisor, students can find programs that will offer the classes they need, including core/ science classes!
 Even if your academic schedule is very rigorous, you could go abroad for summer instead of a whole semester.